 - If a used machine has been maintained according to a regular schedule of service and upkeep procedures, it is more likely to operate as anticipated.
 Request a copy of all service records.

-When you purchase a new carousel or VLM, the equipment has been manufactured to meet your specific needs in terms of both loads and frequency of use.
+When you purchase a new automated storage and retrieval unit, the equipment has been manufactured to meet your specific needs in terms of both loads and frequency of use.
 This may not be the case with a used machine.

 Ask the seller for copies of all the original documentation associated with the unit, or to put you in contact with the previous owner.
 Further, ask for the serial number.
 With it, you can reach out to the manufacturer to request information such as the original dates of manufacture and installation, as well as possibly a service history report.

-Just because a used vertical carousel or VLM looks clean and possibly sports a new paint job doesn’t mean it will work.
+Just because a used automated storage and retrieval unit looks clean and possibly sports a new paint job doesn’t mean it will work.
 The best way to determine the unit’s actual operating condition is with a third-party inspection.
 As you would with a used car, hire an authorized independent inspector of that equipment to determine it's condition.
 This—along with the original documentation—can help to determine if the machine will function how you need it to.